n-mandelli/Abstracta/README.md

-# PerfDog API Automation – Playwright
+# PerfDog and Demoblaze Automation – Playwright

-This project contains API automated tests for the PerfDog Pet Store, using Playwright with JavaScript, validating core functionalities of the Swagger Petstore API.
+This project contains API automated tests for the PerfDog Pet Store and UI automation for Demoblaze website.

 ## Tech Stack